 Her seashell now resting on the table, Booth pointed at it and asked, "What's that?"

 Fondly, Brennan patted the shell and replied, "Dad bought it for me.
 It's a tooth brush holder made from a seashell."

-Nodding his head, Booth asked, "Can you hear the ocean if you hold it up to your ear?
+The smile on her face rather endearing, Booth asked her, "Can you hear the ocean if you hold it up to your ear?
 I saw you holding it next to your ear when you were outside."

 Curious, Booth took the shell from her hand and held it to next to his ear.
 He loved that Brennan had to make sure he understood why the shell did what it did.
 He did love that big brain of hers.

 Satisfied, Booth handed the shell back to her and smiled, "Yep, it sounds like the ocean to me."